 Technology clusters aim to create closer ties between industry, research, and national and regional institutions, aligning them with national guidelines on research, development and training of human capital.
 Through permanent consultation with all involved, the Education, University and Research Ministry gains support and guidance to develop research and innovation strategies upon which it can base its future guidelines and investments.

-Clusters offer an opportunity to draw upon Italian excellence in the fields of research and innovation and make Italy competitive in Europe and globally.
 Given the limited resources available for strategic issues, the technology clusters aim to help optimize the use of funds and produce results that can make a positive contribution to the country’s development and collective wellbeing.

 They work to co-ordinate the various technological areas and aggregate skills, proposals and projects.